 What is beauty?

-C: I thought it was interesting that the first half of your book actually doesn’t delve into specific recipes or beauty treatments, but it’s more of focusing on what true beauty is, and I enjoyed reading that section.
+C: I thought it was interesting that the first half of your book actually doesn’t delve into specific recipes or beauty treatments.
+But it’s focusing on what true beauty is.
+I enjoyed reading that section.

 First of all I wanted to ask you, what made you want to sit down and write this book?
-Why was that an interest of yours?
+Why were Bible beauty secrets an interest of yours?

 G: I had written a novel that was based on Queen Esther from history.
 And her story was that she spent one entire year doing nothing but getting beauty treatments, so as I researched her story I would try to uncover what she would have been using and at first I thought, it was 3,000 years ago, they weren’t sophisticated.